Allow eight weeks for your permit application to be processed.

 - You need a permit to import or export Exempt animals into or from South Australia.

 - You need a permit to commercially trade Basic animals.
-To apply for this permit, download the Class 2B form.
+To apply for this permit, complete the online form.
 Permit holders must comply with the conditions of the Class 2B permit, and certain requirements of the regulations.
 Once we process your application, a Fauna Permits officer will visit your premises to check that you have the facilities, knowledge and experience to safely and properly care for these animals.

 - Do you want to commercially sell protected animals from a new or alternative location to the premises for which you already hold a permit?
 To get approval for this apply to add additional premises to your permit.